nanopb/nanopb/docs/reference.rst

 max_size                       Allocated size for *bytes* and *string* fields. max_count                      Allocated number of entries in arrays
                                (*repeated* fields).
-type                           Type of the generated field.
-Default value
+int_size                       Override the integer type of a field.
-                               is *FT_DEFAULT*, which selects automatically.
+                               (To use e.g. uint8_t to save RAM.) type                           Type of the generated field.
+Default value is *FT_DEFAULT*, which selects automatically.
                                You can use *FT_CALLBACK*, *FT_POINTER*,